Leaders in Research Peptides

 What Brain Functions Does Selank Support?

-In controlled study models, Selank appears to influence brain activity related to neurotransmission, anxiety regulation, and cognitive processes.
-Animal studies indicate that the peptide changes the expression of genes involved in neurotransmission, including those connected to dopamine and serotonin receptors.
-These shifts suggest that Selank targets neural signaling pathways that play a role in mood and mental activity.
+Selank appears to influence brain activity related to neurotransmission, anxiety regulation and cognitive function.
+Animal studies suggest that the peptide may affect the expression of genes involved in neurotransmission, including pathways associated with dopamine, serotonin and GABA-related signaling.

 Shop Selank from Direct Peptides , a peptide studied for its influence on neurotransmitter balance, anxiety-related brain function, and cognitive regulation.